Stay Tru

-Stay Tru is a solo studio album by American rapper Pastor Troy.
+Stay Tru is the ninth solo studio album by American rapper Pastor Troy.
 It was released on April 18, 2006 via 845 Entertainment/SMC Recordings.
 Recording sessions took place at Upstairs Studio in Atlanta.
 Production was handled by P No, Cooley C, DJ Brad, Drumma Boy, HIN, Shawty Redd, and Pastor Troy, who also served as executive producer together with Greg Miller and Jarred Weisfeld.
 The album peaked at number 150 on the Billboard 200 in the United States.